Larry Nassar: Sports medicine career

 Nassar began working as an athletic trainer for the USA Gymnastics national team in 1986.
 In 1988, Nassar began working with John Geddert at Twistars, a gymnastics training club.
 He began working as a team doctor at Holt High School in 1996.
 He served as the national medical coordinator for USA Gymnastics from 1996 until 2014.
+He became a team physician at Michigan State University in 1997.